Shuri Castle 首里城

 It can also be reached by bus from central Naha.
 Take the number one bus and get off at Shurijo Koen Iriguchi.

 Shuri Ryusen is a short walk from Shuri Castle, on Shuriyamagawacho, and is open from 9 a.m. to 6 p.m. seven days a week.

 Shuri was the capital of Okinawa until the 1870s.
 It is now part of Naha, the new capital

 Shuri Castle is one of four castles designated by UNESCO as World Heritage Sites

-The striking red tiles of the castle are a hallmark of Okinawa, and very different from castles elsewhere in Japan
+The striking red tiles of the palace are a hallmark of Okinawa, and very different from castles elsewhere in Japan

 The castle was built in the 13th century by Shunbajunki, the second king of Chuzan, and it was to play a key part in many of the struggles in the centuries that followed.

 Shuri Castle has been destroyed many times over the centuries, each time rising again from the ashes.
 Most recently, the castle was bombed in the 1945 Battle of Okinawa and the castle you see before you today was reconstructed in 1992.

 The castle stands on top of a hill, providing a commanding view of Naha .
 The interior of the main building has been restored in its original style, while the North and South Halls have modern museums inside.
 Check out the exhibits, which bring to life the history of the Ryukyu Kingdom.